SoftwareHeritage/swh-docs/docs/index.rst

 Heritage stack.
 Each component name is linked to the development documentation of the corresponding Python module.

-:ref:`swh.archiver <swh-archiver>`
-    orchestrator in charge of guaranteeing that object storage content is pristine and available in a sufficient amount of copies

 :ref:`swh.core <swh-core>`
     low-level utilities and helpers used by almost all other modules in the stack